- A relevant professional qualification – e.g. Nursing, AHP, Social Worker etc so registered with NMC or HCPC

 - Reflection on every organisational practice

-Studying in the department for Health and Social Care offers you the opportunity to work directly with academics who also work for local NHS organisations and other local agencies.
+Studying in our School of Health and Social Care offers you the opportunity to work directly with academics who also work for local NHS organisations and other local agencies.
 Their experience ensures that the department has a strong grasp of the contemporary links between academic research, and the major issues of the day and practice.

 Qualification, course duration and attendance options